itsgyanranjan/phishing_detector/README.md

 # 🛡️ Phishing URL Detector (Java)

 Hey! 👋
 This is a simple Java-based project I built to detect phishing websites.
 It checks URLs and tells you if they look suspicious or safe.
-I made it as part of my cybersecurity learning in 3rd year BTech (CSE).

----

 ## 🔍 What it Does